Apr 18 2022

 Book lovers often get lost in the fascinating maze of words and lose communication with the outer world.
 You can keep them on track with time by displaying helpful information.
 Live weather updates, AQI, transport information, news updates, RSS feeds of useful websites, sports updates and highlights, world clock, and many other essential details.

-How do you bring these to the screens?
-Easy!
-The digital signage software you subscribe to must offer a wide range of built-in apps and widgets.
+The led signage software you subscribe to must offer a wide range of built-in apps and widgets.